What’s Happening to Internet Cookies?

 Allen: This is a bigger challenge for agencies like 9 Clouds who want to show clients their return on investment (ROI) than it is for a dealer whose primary goal is to get leads to contact them.

-While there are a number of alternative tracking initiatives in development, the short answer is “no.” There is no setting to change or flip on for dealers.
+While there are several alternative tracking initiatives in development, the short answer is “no.” There is no setting to change or flip on for dealers.
 We cannot stop the user from blocking tracking via cookies.
-There are sites that say, “We see you are blocking ad tracking, and we won’t let you in until you unblock it,” and that makes sense for content providers whose very lifeblood is tracking/advertising.
+Some sites say, “We see you are blocking ad tracking, and we won’t let you in until you unblock it,” and that makes sense for content providers whose very lifeblood is tracking/advertising.

 We wouldn’t recommend that approach to a dealer, because you are sending people away.